Biological basis of personality

-The biological basis of personality is the collection of brain systems and mechanisms that underlie human personality.
+The biological basis of personality is a collection of brain systems and mechanisms that underlie human personality.
 Human neurobiology, especially as it relates to complex traits and behaviors, is not well understood, but research into the neuroanatomical and functional underpinnings of personality are an active field of research.
 Animal models of behavior, molecular biology, and brain imaging techniques have provided some insight into human personality, especially trait theories.

 Much of the current understanding of personality from a neurobiological perspective places an emphasis on the biochemistry of the behavioral systems of reward, motivation, and punishment.
+In the context of the biological body, neuroscience evidence suggests that the brain is modular, meaning that the mental state is biologically structured and that personality is composed of distinct components.
 This has led to a few biologically based personality theories such as Eysenck's three factor model of personality, Grey's reinforcement sensitivity theory (RST), and Cloninger's model of personality.
 The Big Five model of personality is not biologically based; yet some research in the differences in brain structures provided biological support also for this model.